jackbrookes/simodont-model-builder/readme.md

 Information available in a PDF [/media/information.pdf](/media/information.pdf).

+⚠️ NOTE ⚠️
+The snapshot system can interfere with the models.
+When importing the model, make sure to disable any snapshot features.

 ## Extending the Simodont Model Builder

 Users can create their own Python + Tkinter programs - "generators" - which are called upon by the Simodont Model Builder to generate data.
 Several are pre-installed in the generators folder and can be used as a basis for custom generators.